ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 [To reiterate: I do not claim that these boundaries are definitive.
 They are not.
 Do not interpret the above map as "This is the shape of Boystown."
 Rather, interpret it as "This is roughly where Boystown is".]

-[In other words, it's way better than anything else we've got!]

-[and this is *almost* enough that the margins of error don't overlap on some things! which is good.]

-[I am certain that readers more knowledgeable than I will find flaws.
-I want to discuss them explicitly.]

-To further illustrate the strengths and shortcomings of my approach, I discuss two [???] additional types of clusters emerging from my method.
+To further illustrate the strengths and shortcomings of my approach, I discuss two additional types of clusters emerging from my method.
 In each set of cases, it identifies gay neighborhoods in a way that is useful but perhaps not entirely satisfying.
 What I offer is pragmatism, not perfection.

 In some cities with larger gay neighborhoods, qualitatively distinct neighborhoods that are adjacent blur and merge together.
 Significant examples of this are the Castro, the Mission, and SOMA in San Francisco, West Village and Chelsea in New York, Rittenhouse Square and Washington Square West in Philadelphia, and Dupont Circle, Logan Circle, and Shaw/U Street in Washington, DC.
 By treating each of these as a single unit, I could be effacing important distinctions.
 For instance, @hanhardt_safe_2013 and @greene_gay_2014 both take care to characterize the differences between those three DC neighborhoods, which could turn out to matter for the kinds of changes they experience.
 I am setting that possibility aside.
 Perhaps with more detailed on-the-ground knowledge, these clusters could be subdivided more finely, but I do not attempt that here.
-[FOOTNOTE?]
-Or perhaps not.
-For instance, @compton_beyond_2012 discuss the difficulty of drawing a precise boundary between the Castro and the Mission, despite these being well-defined enclaves associated strongly with gay men and lesbians, respectively.
+(Or perhaps not.
+For instance, @compton_beyond_2012 discuss the difficulty of drawing a precise boundary between the Castro and the Mission, despite these being well-defined enclaves associated strongly with gay men and lesbians, respectively.)

 In other cases, what would appear to be a single neighborhood, based on the neighborhood labels associated with the bars in the original GayCities data, is fragmented among two or more noncontiguous clusters of tracts.
 Examples of this fragmentation occur for Capitol Hill in Denver and South Beach in Miami.
-I do not attempt to unify these fragments; rather, as I describe below [ABOVE?], I choose only the largest cluster to represent the neighborhood as a whole.
+I do not attempt to unify these fragments; rather, as I describe above, I choose only the largest cluster to represent the neighborhood as a whole.

-[Austin + Portland?
-Dallas + Atlanta?
-Do I need to talk about these examples, or are the above sufficient?
-What to do with Loring Park in Minneapolis, with only a single gay bar?]

 See [APPENDIX] for maps of these cases.